noahehall/theBookOfNoah/linux/docker/docker.md

       - ADD
         - differs from COPY in two ways
           - fetch remote sources if a URL is specified
-          - extract files of any source determined to be an archive file
+          - extract files of any source determined to be an archive file (tar, gzip, etc)

       - VOLUME
         - defines the location int he file system and adds a volume definition to the image metadata